LewdLeah/Localized-Languages/README.md

 TL;DR - It's about effective communication, a seamless user experience, and good alignment between player expectations and actual scenario gameplay.

 LoLa _relies_ on step 20 (or step 19) in order to correctly identify the requested language.
 If your scenario lacks this placeholder, then the script simply defaults to English every time, because it can't read the player's mind.
 Think of the {Language: ...} thingy like a command; it's how the script detects which language to engage, behind the scenes.
-Therefore, I _strongly_ recommend including `{Language: ${State your (real) preferred language or leave empty:}}` anywhere within your scenario's Opening plot component.
+Therefore, I _strongly_ recommend including `{Language: ${Select your (real) language or leave empty:}}` anywhere within your scenario's Opening plot component.
 At the top, bottom, or anywhere in-between.
 Your choice.

 Players of published works aren't going to understand this on their own, so it's extremely helpful for Creators to follow this step.
 And, if there's one thing I've learned from AI Dungeon players, it's that virtually no one reads the description.
 And that may be especially true for the players we're trying to help the most here.